-PAGE WRITE Once the WREN command has been performed, a page write operation can be executed to write data to the array.
+PAGE WRITE Once the WREN instruction has been performed, a page write operation can be executed to write data to the array.
 The serial EEPROM features a 16-byte page, so up to 16 bytes of data can be written within a single operation.

-The page write operation consists of the following components: the write command, followed by the word address and the data bytes.
+The page write operation consists of the following components: the Write command, followed by the word address and the data bytes.
 Note that the start header and device address are not illustrated in this section but are still required to initiate the operation.
-Before beginning the write command, a period of Tss must be observed following the WREN command.
-This period can be used in place of the standby pulse after a command has been executed successfully when addressing the same serial EEPROM.
-After the Tss period, the start header and device address are transmitted, as described in "Start Header and Device Address".
-Write Command and Word Address After the start header and device address have been sent, the MCU transmits the write command ('01101100' or 0x6C) and the word address.
+Before beginning the WRITE instruction, a period of TSS must be observed following the WREN operation.
+This period can be used in place of the standby pulse after a command has been executed successfully when addressing the same slave device.
+After the TSS period, the start header and device address are transmitted as described on page 4.
+Write Command and Word Address After the start header and device address have been sent, the DSC or MCU transmits the Write command ('01101100' or 0x6C) and the word address.
 The serial EEPROM uses a 16-bit word address to access the array, so two bytes must be transmitted for the entire word address, with the Most Significant Byte sent first.
-After every byte, the MCU transmits a MAK and the serial EEPROM responds with a SAK.
-Figure 5 shows an example of the write command and the word address.
+After every byte, the DSC or MCU transmits a MAK and the serial EEPROM responds with a SAK.
+Figure 5 shows an example of the Write command and the word address.

-Data Bytes Once the word address has been transmitted and the last SAK has been received, the data bytes can be sent.
+FIGURE 5: WRITE COMMAND AND WORD ADDRESS Data Bytes Once the word address has been transmitted and the last SAK has been received, the data bytes can be sent.
 Up to 16 bytes of data can be sent within a single operation.
-After each byte is transmitted, the MCU sends a MAK and the serial EEPROM responds with a SAK if there are no errors.
-If at any point a NoSAK is received, indicating an error occurred, the operation must be restarted beginning with a standby pulse.
-Once all data bytes have been sent, the MCU terminates the command by generating a NoMAK in place of the MAK, and the serial EEPROM again responds with a SAK.
-This also initiates the internal write cycle (Twc).
-Figure 6 shows the final data bytes sent by the MCU, as well as the NoMAK and SAK.
-FIGURE 6: WRITE COMMAND FINAL TWO DATA BYTES
+After each byte is transmitted, the DSC or MCU sends a MAK and the serial EEPROM responds with a SAK.
+If at any point a NoSAK is received, this indicates an error occurred and the operation must be restarted, beginning with a standby pulse.
+Once all data bytes have been sent, the DSC or MCU terminates the command by generating a NoMAK in place of the MAK, and the serial EEPROM again responds with a SAK.
+This will also initiate the internal write cycle (Twc).
+Figure 6 shows the final two data bytes sent by the DSC or MCU, as well as the NoMAK and SAK.

-WRITE-IN-PROCESS POLLING After an array or STATUS register WRITE instruction is executed, the MCU must observe a write cycle time (Twc).
+WRITE-IN-PROCESS POLLING After an array or STATUS register WRITE instruction is executed, the DSC or MCU must observe a write cycle time (Twc).
 Write cycle time is a maximum, so the actual time required is typically less.
 Therefore, to transfer data as efficiently as possible, using the Write-In-Process (WIP) polling feature is highly recommended.
 Because the STATUS register can be read during a write cycle, the WIP bit can be continuously monitored to determine the completion of the write cycle.
-Write-In-Process Polling Routine The process of WIP polling consists of the MCU sending a start header and device address after observing the Tss period.
-The MCU follows this by sending the Read Status Register (RDSR) command ('0000101' or 0x05).
+Write-In-Process Polling Routine The process of WIP polling consists of the DSC or MCU sending a start header and device address after observing the Tss period.
+The DSC or MCU follows this by sending the Read Status Register (RDSR) command ('0000101' or 0x05).
 After sending the subsequent SAK, the serial EEPROM transmits the STATUS register.
 At this point, the STATUS register can be requested again by sending a MAK.
-The WEL and WIP values sent are updated dynamically, so the MCU can continuous check the STATUS register.
+The WEL and WIP values sent are updated dynamically, so the DSC or MCU can continuously check the STATUS register.
 Sending a NoMAK terminates the command.
 Figure 7 shows an example of WIP polling to check if a write operation has finished.
-In this example, the WIP bit is set ('1'), indicating that the write cycle has not yet completed.
+In this example, the WIP bit is set ('1'), which indicates that the write cycle has not yet completed.